chris-short/devopsish.com/content/post/137/index.md

 [What are the downsides of using OpenShift instead of plain vanilla Kubernetes?](https://www.reddit.com/r/kubernetes/comments/cdztqg/what_are_the_downsides_of_using_openshift_instead/) — A discussion on /r/kubernetes about the downsides of using OpenShift.
 Which sound a lot like the downsides of using [k/k](https://github.com/kubernetes/kubernetes).
 That's encouraging I guess.
 Kubernetes at scale is no trivial task.

 [Monitoring Linux Logs with Kibana and Rsyslog](http://devconnected.com/monitoring-linux-logs-with-kibana-and-rsyslog/) — "This tutorial details how to build a monitoring pipeline to analyze Linux logs with ELK 7.2 and Rsyslog."
-A super thorough explanation of how get you logs in ELK.
+A super thorough explanation of how to get your logs in ELK.

 [Continuous Integration for a Monolithic Ansible Repository](https://medium.com/@arslan70/continuous-integration-for-a-monolithic-ansible-repository-ce4ea09f1588) — "I want to focus this post on Why instead of How.
 There is a ton of information on implementation details.
 Some links in the references can help you get started as well.
 I hope after the end of this post you will be able to evaluate if your ansible repo requires a CI pipeline or not."
 This is dope.